GIRA/PhysicalBits/docs/download/STANDALONE.md

 For older versions visit our [releases page](https://github.com/GIRA/PhysicalBits/releases).

-## Starting the application
+## Starting Physical Bits

-First, extract the contents from the zip file into a folder of your preference.
+First, extract the contents of the downloaded zip file into a folder of your preference.

 Depending on your operating system, you should see something like this: